SOS MEANING AND THE REAL STORY OF WHY SOS WAS INVENTED.

 “SOS” FOR EMERGENCY

 What does “SOS” stand for?
-Now you know what it stands for as well the history of how it started.
+Now you know what it stands for and the history of how it started.
 “SOS” is an internationally recognized signal that someone is in distress and requires assistance.
-It is a simple yet effective way to alert others to a potential emergency situation.
-The three letters are easy to remember and can be used in any situation where help is needed.
-Whether you are stranded on a deserted island or lost in the wilderness, “SOS” will let rescuers know that you need assistance.
+It is a simple yet effective way to alert others to a potential emergency.
+The three letters are easy to remember and can be used when help is needed.
+Whether stranded on a deserted island or lost in the wilderness, “SOS” will let rescuers know that you need assistance.